emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has some sorting options, but more content discoverability options would be nice. ⚠️

 ***
+## Noxe
+### Score: 15/20
+1. Some servers load fast, but main has issues sometimes. ⚠️
+1. Content is 1080p, and can be lowered. ✔️
+1. Good for both new and old content. ✔️
+1. Has 12 sources but does not auto-switch if one fails. ⚠️
+1. Site does have auto-next. ✔️
+1. UI is decent but there's room for improvement. ⚠️
+1. Most players have built in subs. ✔️
+1. Has movies shows and anime. ✔️
+1. Site has favorites and  continue watching. ✔️
+1. Site is lacking in terms of content discoverability and sorting. ❌

+***
 ## zmov
 ### Score: 15/20
 1. Streams load very fast. ✔️